nbsteuv/Tile-Game-Grid-SignalR/README.md

-A multiplayer tile puzzle game using Grid CSS and SignalR
+A multiplayer tile puzzle game using SignalR